itaejin/ai_home_IoT/README.md

-# Project Topic
-AI and IoT Integrated Smart Home
+# AI and IoT Integrated Smart Home

 # Project Overview
 This project combines artificial intelligence and IoT to create a smart home system.
 It utilizes cameras for facial and finger-count recognition, while various sensors control objects within the home.
 To monitor real-time data, sensor information is managed through InfluxDB via the EMQX Broker.
 The data is then visualized using Grafana for easy user access.